gmdsi/GMDSI_notebooks/docs/part1/freyberg_pest_setup.md

 >```
 >Final composite objective function
->  Final phi                                           Total : 51.7655
+>  Final phi                                           Total : 3.40901
+>  Contribution to phi from observation group       "gage-1" : 0.000000
+>  Contribution to phi from observation group    "headwater" : 0.000000
+>  Contribution to phi from observation group     "particle" : 0.000000
+>  Contribution to phi from observation group    "tailwater" : 0.000000
+>  Contribution to phi from observation group "trgw-0-13-10" : 0.000000
+>  Contribution to phi from observation group "trgw-0-15-16" : 0.000000
+>  Contribution to phi from observation group  "trgw-0-2-15" : 0.000000
+>  Contribution to phi from observation group   "trgw-0-2-9" : 0.000000
+>  Contribution to phi from observation group "trgw-0-21-10" : 0.000000
+>  Contribution to phi from observation group "trgw-0-22-15" : 0.000000
+>  Contribution to phi from observation group  "trgw-0-24-4" : 0.000000
+>  Contribution to phi from observation group  "trgw-0-26-6" : 2.21763
+>  Contribution to phi from observation group "trgw-0-29-15" : 0.000000
+>  Contribution to phi from observation group   "trgw-0-3-8" : 1.19138
+>  Contribution to phi from observation group  "trgw-0-33-7" : 0.000000
->  Contribution to phi from observation group         "flux" : 0.000000
+>  Contribution to phi from observation group "trgw-0-34-10" : 0.000000
->  Contribution to phi from observation group          "hds" : 51.7655
+>  Contribution to phi from observation group   "trgw-0-9-1" : 0.000000
 >
+>
->Number of forward model runs performed during optimization: 117
+>Number of forward model runs performed during optimization: 35
 >```

 What about the best-fit parameters?
 There should be a file named `freyberg.par`.
 Open it in a text editor.
 These are the best parameter values which PEST has managed obtain.
 Note that all parameters in that were in the control data `* parameter data` section are listed here.
 However, only the "hk" parameter values have changed because all the others were specified as "fixed".
 How do these values compare to what you achieved through manual trial-and-error calibration?